$C^*$-extreme points of positive operator valued measures and unital completely positive maps: Applications to Completely Positive Maps

 Now let $X$ be a countable compact Hausdorff space.
 Then we saw in Theorem \ref{atomic $C^*$-extreme points are PVM} that every $\cst$-extreme point in $\px$ is spectral.
-Here is the corresponding result. \begin{theorem} Let $\A$ be a commutative unital $C^*$-algebra with countable spectrum and let $\phi $ be a map in $UCP_\h(\A)$.
+Since spectral measures correspond to unital $*$-homomorphisms, here is the corresponding result. \begin{theorem} Let $\A$ be a commutative unital $C^*$-algebra with countable spectrum and let $\phi $ be a map in $UCP_\h(\A)$.
 Then $\phi$ is $C^*$-extreme if and only if $\phi$ is a $*$-homomorphism. \end{theorem} We apply this result to the $C^*$-algebra generated by a single normal operator to have the following.

 \begin{example} Let $N\in\bk$ be a normal operator on a Hilbert space $\K$ with countable spectrum $\sigma(N)$ (in particular, when $N$ is compact).
 It is known that for such a normal operator, a subspace $\h\subseteq\K$ is invariant for $N$ if and only if it is reducing for $N$(Theorem 1.23, \cite{Rajdavi Rosenthal}).
-Consider the unital completely positive map $\phi_N:C^*(N)\to\bh$ defined by $\phi_N(T)=P_\h T_{|_\h}$ for $T\in C^*(N)$, where $C^*(N)$ is the unital $C^*$-algebra generated by $N.$ Since $C^*(N)$ is isomorphic to $C(\sigma(N))$ as $\cst$-algebra and $\sigma(N)$ is countable, the argument above along with Theorem \ref{$C^*$-extreme UCP maps are homomorphisms} shows that the following conditions are equivalent: \begin{enumerate} \item $\phi_N$ is a $C^*$-extreme point in $UCP_\h(C^*(N))$. \item $\phi_N$ is a $*$-homomorphism. \item $\h$ is an invariant subspace of $N$. \item $\h$ is a co-invariant subspace of $N$. \item $\h$ is a reducing subspace of $N$. \end{enumerate} \end{example}
+Consider the unital completely positive map $\phi_N:C^*(N)\to\bh$ defined by $\phi_N(T)=P_\h T_{|_\h}$ for all $T\in C^*(N)$, where $C^*(N)$ is the unital $C^*$-algebra generated by $N.$ It is easy to verify that $\phi_N$ is a $*$-homomorphism if and only if $\h$ is a reducing subspace for $N$.
+Thus since $C^*(N)$ is isomorphic to $C(\sigma(N))$ as $\cst$-algebra and $\sigma(N)$ is countable, the argument above along with Theorem \ref{$C^*$-extreme UCP maps are homomorphisms} show that the following conditions are equivalent: \begin{enumerate} \item $\phi_N$ is a $C^*$-extreme point in $UCP_\h(C^*(N))$. \item $\phi_N$ is a $*$-homomorphism. \item $\h$ is an invariant subspace of $N$. \item $\h$ is a co-invariant subspace of $N$. \item $\h$ is a reducing subspace of $N$. \end{enumerate} \end{example}

-Using the results in Section \ref{measure isomorphism}, we provide here an example of a $\cst$-extreme point which is not spectral, whenever $X$ is an uncountable compact metric space and $\h$ an infinite dimensional Hilbert space.
+Next using the results in Section \ref{measure isomorphism}, we provide here an example of a $\cst$-extreme point in $\px$ which is not spectral, whenever $X$ is an uncountable compact metric space and $\h$ an infinite dimensional Hilbert space.

 \begin{example} Consider the normalized POVM $\nu:\mathcal{O}(\T)\to\mathcal{B}(\h^2)$ defined by

 where $\h^2$ denotes the Hardy space on the unit circle $\mathbb{T}$.
 Here $M_{f}$ denotes the multiplication operator on $L^2(\T)$ for any $f\in L^\infty(\T)$.
 Then the corresponding unital completely positive map $\phi_\nu:C(\T)\to\B(\h^2)$ is given by